siddardha003/siddardha003/README.md

 # 👋 Heyy!!
 I'm Siddardha Karumuri

-A Passionate Full-Stack Web Developer & Designer, always exploring new technologies to build innovative, robust and scalable web & mobile applications.
+A Passionate Full-Stack Web Developer & Designer with a keen interest in AI & ML, always exploring new technologies to build innovative, robust and scalable web & mobile applications.
 Currently Pursuing My B.Tech at SRKR Engineering College, in the stream of Computer Science & Design.

 ## 🚀Know About Me!!